tangle-network/relayer/README.md

 <h2 id="start"> Getting Started  🎉 </h2>

 In the Webb Protocol, the relayer plays a variety of roles.
-This repo contains code for an Anchor Protcol oracle, transaction and data relayer, and protocol governance participant.
+This repo contains code for an Anchor System oracle, transaction and data relayer, and protocol governance participant.
 The aim is that these can all be run exclusive to one another to ensure maximum flexibility of external participants to the Webb Protocol.

 The relayer system is composed of three main components.
 Each of these components should be thought of as entirely separate because they could be handled by different entities entirely.